 It's a well-known fact that many bees are in trouble.
 If all the bees die, it's estimated that humanity will almost certainly die with them.
 This is a pretty scary fact.
 Bees and other key insects pollinate 70% of the fruit and vegetables we eat as well as key grazing plants for farm animals.
 The over-use of indiscriminate pesticides and the removal of native meadows and ancient woodlands have all pushed our wild native bee populations close to breaking point.

-Our mission at Bee Good is to support initiatives that educate and encourage people to do everything they can to help the bees not just survive but to thrive.
-We use honey, propolis and beeswax from our own hives and from our network of bee farmers to help sustain their businesses and care for their bees.
-We use bee-friendly crops and wild flower extracts to encourage the production of much needed food sources and forage for the bees.
-We send out wildflower seed balls with all our orders to help our customers plant bee-friendly wildflowers.
-We also sponsor apprentice bee farmers and Simon our founder writes articles and lectures on bee keeping all over the UK.
+Our mission at Bee Good is to support initiatives that educate and encourage people to do everything they can to help the bees not just survive, but to thrive.
+We use honey, propolis and beeswax sourced from our own Honeybee hives and from a small network of bee farmers in the UK to help sustain their businesses and care for their bees.
+In addition, our botanical ingredients include extracts bee-friendly flower extracts to encourage the production of much needed food sources and forage for the bees.
+We also send out wildflower seed balls with all our orders to help our customers plant bee-friendly wildflowers in their own gardens, pots or window-boxes.

 Here in the UK we have around 270 species of bees, just under 250 of which are solitary bees.These are incredibly efficient pollinators that are critical to the success of many key food crops.
-In addition, we have around 20 species of Bumblebees some of which are specialist feeders dependant on a small range of native wildflowers as their principal food source.
+In addition, we have around 24 species of Bumblebees,some of which are specialist feeders dependent on a small range of native wildflowers as their principal food source.